Candlemas is a Christian holiday that takes place on February 2nd each year.

 On February 3rd there’s St. Biagio Day, the patron saint of the throat (protecting against sore throats and choking).
 In churches, the priest used to bless the bread that people would take home and eat for the good of their throat.
 Now, we also bless sweet mints, and then the grandmothers offer them to the family, to the grandchildren

 There’s a story about the life of St. Biagio where a mother brought to the saint her son who was choking on a fishbone.
 The saint (who was in prison at the time) blessed the boy and saved his life.
 The mother did not know how to thank the saint so she gave him a candle to illuminate the cell where he was locked up at night and a bit ‘of bread to eat.
 Hence arose the tradition of the blessing, with two candles crossed at the throat on his feast day.

 This blessing is imparted using two candles blessed (according to the custom of some places) on the previous day, i.e. Candlemas.

 That such a blessing is popular today, can seem a bit outdated or even superstitious… this ancient blessing evokes a terrible reality in the past for westerners: diphtheria.
 When a child had a sore throat, something very common in winter (around this holiday), the family was impelled to seek protection against a relentless disease that affected mainly weaker beings.”

 Thanks for sharing Emanuela and Monique!

 Feel free to let us know how you celebrate Candlemas in your country in the comments below.

-This artilce was posted on Thursday, February 2nd, 2012 at 6:40 pm and is filed under Candlemas, Countries & Cultures, France, French, Holidays Around the World, Italy, Mama Lisa, St. Biagio Day.
+This article was posted on Thursday, February 2nd, 2012 at 6:40 pm and is filed under Candlemas, Countries & Cultures, France, French, Holidays Around the World, Italy, Mama Lisa, St. Biagio Day.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.